 There are several ways to release the hatch/trunk lid.
 If your vehicle has an automatic transmission, the shift lever must be in PARK (P).
-For manual transmissions, the parking brake must be set.
-See Parking Brake on page 2-29.
+For manual transmission vehicles, the parking brake must be set when the ignition is started for the hatch/trunk release to operate.
+The parking brake does not need to be set when the ignition is off for the hatch/trunk release to operate.
+See Parking Brake on page 2-33.

-- (Hatch/Trunk): Press the hatch/trunk lid release button located on the instrument panel to the left of the steering wheel. - (Hatch/Trunk): Press the hatch/trunk lid release button on the keyless access transmitter.
-See Keyless Access System on page 2-4. - Squeeze the hatch/trunk release button located on the rear of the hatch/trunk lid above the license plate, as long as you have your transmitter with you.
+- (Hatch/Trunk): Press the hatch/trunk lid release button located on the instrument panel to the left of the steering wheel.
+The theft-deterrent alarm system must not be armed. - (Hatch/Trunk): Press the hatch/trunk lid release button on the keyless access transmitter.
+See Keyless Access System on page 2-4.

+• Press the hatch/trunk release button located on the rear of the hatch/trunk lid above the license plate, as long as you have your transmitter with you.

 If your vehicle has lost battery power, open the hatch/trunk using the vehicle key.
 The key lock cylinder is located on the rear of the hatch/trunk lid above the license plate.
 Turn the vehicle key clockwise in the lock.
 If your vehicle has a convertible top and has lost battery power, you can also use the emergency trunk release handle to open the trunk.
 See "Emergency Trunk Release Handle" following.